Guardiola asked me if I was ready to learn how to play football - Douglas Costa | Goal.com

 Costa, who now plays for Juventus under Maurizio Sarri, arrived at the Allianz Arena to much fanfare after spending five years in Ukraine - the winger brought in as a potential successor to Arjen Robben and Franck Ribery.

-And while Champions League glory evaded a star-studded team under Guardiola, Costa admits that the Catalan coach played a huge role in his development as the Spaniard had a clear plan for unlocking his full potential.
+And while Champions League glory eluded a star-studded team under Guardiola, Costa admits that the Catalan coach played a huge role in his development as he had a clear plan for unlocking his full potential.

 “Guardiola was the person who made the biggest difference in my growth,” Costa told DAZN.
 “He allowed me to play in the right role.